Edward Redmond

 Retreat from the Yalu River

-Edward Redmond was surrounded by evacuating Korean refugees.
-They were leaving behind burned houses and their land.
-After fighting the North Koreans back to the Yalu River, Edward Redmond held their spot until the Americans started to retreat which surprised the British Army.
+Edward Redmond describes being surrounded by evacuating Korean refugees, many fleeing burned homes and abandoned land.
+After pushing the North Koreans back to the Yalu River, he and his unit held their position until the unexpected American retreat, which surprised the British Army.
+He expresses frustration with how the "Yanks" conducted the war, particularly in handling the civilian population.

 Share YouTube: